 6. Flow Checker

-It checked the flow and list the errors and warnings.
+It checks the flow and lists the errors and warnings.

 8. Filter using either FetchXml or OData

-Always make sure to use the filter either using Fetchxml or OData which the system supports.
+Always use the filter using Fetchxml or OData, which the system supports.
 For example, fetch XML is easy to view and used in many places when you work on Dataverse.
 OData query should be used when using SharePoint.